90% low doc

 - Don’t forget to factor in a risk fee of approx 2% when calculating all the costs of the loan.

-- The lenders are taking a much greater risk with high lend low doc loans, as a result they are especially strict on the kind of security used.
+- The lenders are taking a much greater risk with high lend low doc loans and, as a result, they are especially strict on the kind of security used.
 They are only willing to accept standard residential properties located in the capital cities.